 As seen in the table above, there are again 10 missing values for ldl which are excluded from the table and the analysis.
 There are more subjects in the lower levels of LDL and more males in the lower levels of LDL, which might mean that sex is a confounder or effect modifier.
 Without regard for sex, the distribution of age is pretty consistent across categorical LDL levels.

+Scatter plot (1)

+Talking about effect modification (1)

+Total: 2

+What you are trying to do is to find out whether sex is potential confounder or not.
+However it is not exact.
+At least

+you should have started dividing into several groups of age not of LDL.

 Provide a description of the statistical methods for the model you fit to address the question of an association between LDL and age.

 To evaluate an association between LDL and age, I am going to fit a linear regression that compares mean ldl across age.
 Since I want to be anti-conservative in my inference, I am going to use robust standard errors using the Huber-White Sandwich Estimator.
 Age will be the predictor of interest (POI) and the outcome will be mean serum LDL.

+Did not mention that age is continuous (1)

+Total: 2

 Is this a saturated model?
 Explain your answer.

 This model is not saturated, as there are many more values for my predictor of interest than there are parameters.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 70 year old subjects?

 Mean serum LDL for 70 year olds is 126.215 mg/dl

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 71 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?

 Mean serum LDL for 71 year olds is 126.125 mg/dl.
 This difference compared to 70 year olds mean LDL of -0.090 mg/dl is 1*the slope of the regression.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 75 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?

 Mean serum LDL for 75 year olds is 125.764 mg/dl.
 This difference compared to 70 year olds mean LDL of -0.451 mg/dl is 5*the slope of the regression.

+Total: 3

 What is the interpretation of the “root mean squared error” in your regression model?

 This is the standard deviation of the difference between our predicted LDL and the observed LDL across age groups.

+Total: 0

 What is the interpretation of the intercept?
 Does it have a relevant scientific interpretation?

 The intercept is the extrapolated mean LDL for people aged 0.
 This does not have a relevant scientific interpretation because there were no newborns in our dataset and the fit is very bad.

+Total: 3

 What is the interpretation of the slope?

 The slope is the difference in mean serum LDL corresponding to a 1 year positive difference in age.

+Total: 3

 Provide full statistical inference about an association between serum LDL and age based on your regression model.